AndrewKostandy/MLtoolkit/README.md

 Example: Get Outcome Levels Proportions for Each Predictor Level.
 -----------------------------------------------------------------

-This is what the diamonds dataset looks like:
+This is what the diamonds data set looks like:

 ``` r
 head(diamonds)